 Franks’ late father Floyd called the Tunnel Hill and Ringgold communities home as a youth and their family settled in the county in the 1800s, he said.

-Some of his local volunteer community service positions are as vice chairman of the Ringgold Convention and Visitors Bureau; Ringgold Downtown Development Authority Chairman; Ringgold Main Street Chairman; past chair of the Catoosa Citizens for Literacy, which operates the Catoosa County Learning Center; president of the Share America Foundation that provides encouragement through the Pearl and Floyd Franks Scholarship to youth who are continuing the musical arts of Appalachia; Catoosa County Local Emergency Planning Committee treasurer; Boynton Lions Club of Ringgold treasurer and past president; Kiwanis Club of Ringgold past president, Catoosa Family Collaborative, and 1890s Day Jamboree Fiddle Contest Committee.
+Some of his local volunteer community service positions are as vice chairman of the Ringgold Convention and Visitors Bureau; Ringgold Downtown Development Authority Chairman; Ringgold Main Street Chairman; past chair of the Catoosa Citizens for Literacy, which operates the Catoosa County Learning Center; president of the Share America Foundation that provides encouragement through the Pearl and Floyd Franks Scholarship to youth who are continuing the musical arts of Appalachia; Catoosa County Local Emergency Planning Committee treasurer; Boynton Lions Club of Ringgold treasurer and past president; Kiwanis Club of Ringgold past president, Catoosa Family Collaborative, Habitat for Humanity of Catoosa County board member, Center for Hope board member, and 1890s Days Jamboree Committee.

 What do elected councilmembers do?

 The council is the city’s legislative and policy-making body.
 Council members are responsible for enacting policies, approving the city’s annual budget, setting the city’s tax rate, and focusing on major projects such as land-use planning, capital financing, and strategic planning.
 The council is also responsible for hiring and supervising the city manager.